|Korea University Korean Language and Culture Center (KLCC) (고려대학교 한국어문화교육센터)|

 |(1) Short-term Visa (C-3)

 C-3 allows holders to stay for a period of only 3 months in Korea.
-Students planning to enrol in special short-term programs or only for 1 term should apply for the C-3 visa.
+Students planning to enroll in special short-term programs or only for 1 term should apply for the C-3 visa.
 For students who entered the country with a C-3 visa who wish to extend their study, should prepare the required documents and apply for an extension at the Korean Immigration Office to transfer to a D-4 visa status.

 ㅇSubmit to: Korean embassy or consulate office in your country of current residence